Kyle Freeland: 2019–2021

-2022–2024: extension and injuries
+2022–2025: extension and injuries

-The Rockies named Freeland their starting pitcher for Opening Day.
+The Rockies named Freeland their starting pitcher for Opening Day in 2022.
 On April 19, Freeland agreed to a five-year, $64.5 million contract extension with the Rockies.
-On the year, Freeland was 9–11 with a 4.63 ERA in 31 starts covering 174 2/3 innings.
-Batters had a .342 on base percentage against Freeland, the highest of any qualified pitcher.
+On the year, Freeland went 9–11 with a 4.63 ERA in 31 starts covering 174 2/3 innings.
+Batters had a .342 on-base percentage against Freeland, the highest of any qualified pitcher.
 He led MLB with 9 sacrifice flies allowed and 8 triples allowed.

 Freeland was 6–14 with a 5.03 ERA in 2023.
-While it was the most losses he suffered in a single season, he led the depleted Rockies rotation in ERA, innings pitched, starts, strikeouts, and home runs and hits allowed.
+While he had a losing record, he led the depleted Rockies rotation in ERA, innings pitched, starts, strikeouts, and home runs and hits allowed.
 His 29 home runs allowed were fourth-most in the NL.

-Freeland was the Rockies' Opening Day starter for the third time in his career to begin 2024 but allowed 10 runs while getting only 8 outs in a blowout loss to the reigning National League champion Arizona Diamondbacks.
+Freeland was the Rockies' Opening Day starter for the third time in his career to begin 2024 but allowed 10 runs while getting only 8 outs in a blowout loss to the reigning NL champion Arizona Diamondbacks.
 He struggled to an 0–3 record and 13.21 ERA across his four starts, after which the Rockies placed him on the injured list with a left elbow strain on April 19.
 The team transferred him to the 60-day injured list on May 24.
 Freeland was activated on June 23.
 He was effective for the last-place Rockies in his return, going 5–5 with a 3.96 ERA in 17 starts from late June until the end the season.

-In 2024, he had the lowest walk rate of his career, walking only 5.3 percent of batters faced, which was in the top 10 percent of qualified pitchers.
+In 2024, Freeland had the lowest walk rate of his career, walking only 5.3 percent of batters faced, which was in the top 10 percent of qualified pitchers.
 However, he ranked in the bottom 10 percent of many advanced metrics, including strikeout percentage, whiff percentage, and expected opponents' batting average and slugging percentage.
+Freeland led the majors with 17 losses in 2025, also getting five wins for the 119-loss Rockies.
+He again led the team in many pitching statistics, including innings pitched, starts, and strikeouts, and his 4.98 ERA was the lowest among starters.